frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 _Code 3: Full code of a two-sum using `std::vector`_{: class="legend"}

 The Values function is quite simple, but the use of `std::vector` and `std::pair` in Code 4 deserves a closer look.
-While `std::array` might offer a slight performance edge, the dynamic nature of `std::vector` makes it a better fit for interview and competition scenarios where the size of the input data isn't known in advance.
+While `std::array` might offer a slight performance edge, the dynamic nature of `std::vector` makes it a better fit for interview and competitive programming scenarios where the size of the input data isn't known in advance.
 This flexibility is crucial when dealing with data read from external sources like the terminal or text files.

 > `std::pair` is a standard template class in C++ used to store a pair of values, which can be of different types.
 It has been available since C++98 and is defined in the `<utility>` header.
 This class is particularly useful for returning two values from a function or for storing two related values together.
 It has two public member variables, `first` and `second`, which store the values.
 A `std::pair` can be initialized using constructors or the helper function `std::make_pair`.
 > The kind reader can create a `std::pair` directly using its constructor (`std::pair<int, double> p1(42, 3.14);`) or by using `std::make_pair` (`auto p2 = std::make_pair(42, 3.14);`).
 It is straightforward to access the members `first` and `second` directly (`std::cout << "First: " << p1.first << ", Second: " << p1.second << std::endl;`).